-Both her dissertation and her current project (Brainstorms: Fragments of a Mental Discourse) use a combination of historical and anthropological approaches to the study of traveling concepts, most notably concepts that are situated on the boundary between culture and economy.
+Her dissertation (University of California, Santa Cruz) is titled The Social Life of Ideas: Economies of Knowledge.
+Both her dissertation and her current project (Brainstorms: A Cultural History of Undisciplined Thought) use a combination of historical and anthropological approaches to the study of traveling concepts, most notably concepts that are situated on the boundary between culture and economy.
 They include concepts such as ‘marketplace of ideas,’ ‘intangible assets,’ ‘knowledge economy,’ and ‘creativity.’
 She studies the socio-historical conditions of the emergence of these concepts; the knowledge practices, bureaucratic categories, and narratives through which they are stabilized and kept in place; and how they structure common sense, both in the past and in the present.

 At the EIPK, she is the co-PI for the Research Excellence Initiative Depoliticization and the Public Interest .
 By means of three strategic cases, EIPK's REI-funded project seeks to untangle the technological, regulatory and affective dimensions of depoliticization, and the potentials for alternative forms of repoliticization.

 Recent articles were published in the Journal of Cultural Economy and Economy and Society, and in Designing Thinking: Angewandte Imagination und Kreativität um 1960 (Ed.
 Cladia Mareis).
 Her interest in the social etymologies of words used in the ‘war on terror’ and other disasters has led to amongst others Shock and Awe, War on Words (co-edited with Jennifer Gonzalez, Bettina Stoetzer, and Anna Tsing).